j-phey/t2a2-game-backlog/README.md

 - **Relationships:*
   - **User:** A many-to-one relationship with the User model.
 Each currently playing entry belongs to a single user, and each user can have multiple currently playing entries.
 The relationship is established through the `user` attribute in the `CurrentlyPlaying` model.
-  - **Game:** A many-to-one relationship with the Game model.
-Each currently playing entry is associated with a single game, and each game can be currently played by multiple users.
+  - **Game:** A one-to-many relationship with the Game model.
+Each currently playing entry is associated with many games, and many different games can be currently played by multiple users.
 The relationship is established through the `game` attribute in the `CurrentlyPlaying` model.
 - **Foreign Keys:**
   - **user_id:** A foreign key referencing the id column in the users table.
 This links each currently playing entry to a specific user.
   - **game_id:** A foreign key referencing the id column in the games table.
 This links each currently playing entry to a specific game.